Bucky Barnes: The new Captain America

 Realizing Tony Stark will oversee the appointment of a new Captain America, the Winter Soldier steals Captain America's shield so that it cannot be handed down.
-The Red Skull has the evil Dr. Faustus attempt to brainwash the Winter Soldier.
+The Red Skull has Doctor Faustus attempt to brainwash the Winter Soldier.
 After he fails, Barnes escapes and is captured by S.H.I.E.L.D., which is now led by Tony Stark.
 Tony reveals Steve Rogers left a letter asking him to watch over Barnes and requesting the Captain America legacy continue.
 Stark suggests Barnes become the new Captain America.
-Barnes agrees to do so only if Stark guarantees him complete autonomy, freeing him from the Superhuman Registration Act (SHRA), and has S.H.I.E.L.D. telepaths seek out and eliminate any subliminal Department X commands still present in his mind.
-Stark agrees, but keeps the arrangement and his support of the new Captain America secret since it violates the SHRA.
+Barnes agrees to do so only if Stark guarantees him complete autonomy, freeing him from the Superhuman Registration Act, and has S.H.I.E.L.D. telepaths seek out and eliminate any subliminal Department X commands still present in his mind.
 Barnes adopts a new Captain America uniform laced with adamantium.
 To compensate for the fact that he is not a super-soldier such as Steve, having not been treated with the super-soldier serum or Erskine's "vita-rays", he carries a pistol and a combat knife along with the shield.
-Barnes' first major adventure as the new Captain America involves teaming up with Falcon, Sharon Carter, and S.H.I.E.L.D. against the original Red Skull, Dr. Faustus, and William Burnshide, saving the Democratic and Republican presidential candidates from assassination.
-The adventure ends with Barnes accepting he is now Captain America.
-He begins a new friendship with Black Widow.

-A time travel incident transports sixteen-year-old Barnes and the Invaders from 1941 to the present-day, where they encounter both the Mighty Avengers and the New Avengers.
-At one point, the teenage Bucky Barnes encounters the current Captain America, not realizing it is an older version of himself.
-Without revealing his true identity, the future Barnes attempts to change his history by telling his younger self not to disarm the bomb on the experimental plane in 1945.
-The teenage Barnes decides to ignore this advice and follow his instincts when the time arrives, allowing his life turn out the way it should rather than risk causing unforeseen damage by changing history.
+A time travel incident transports sixteen-year-old Bucky Barnes and the Invaders from 1941 to the present-day, where they encounter the Mighty Avengers and the New Avengers.
+At one point, the teenage Barnes encounters his present self.
+Without revealing his true identity, Barnes attempts to change history by telling his younger self not to disarm the bomb on the experimental plane in 1945.
+The teenage Barnes ignores this, allowing his life turn out the way it should rather than risk causing unforeseen damage by changing history.